-- 5 b.
-The Continuity of Care Record, the only current national standard identifying fields for clinical data in an electronic record, should be used as the standard for determining what kind of information is routinely exchanged with regard to mental health, substance abuse and other diseases such as HIV/AIDS. - 5 c.
-A federal and state approved emergency release should be adopted that patients routinely provide at the outset of treatment for exchange of information related to mental health, substance abuse and other "sensitive diseases" in case of an emergency. - B. Describe any solutions that have already been implemented in the state, and thus will not be included in the implementation plans below; include a brief summary of success measurements or other benefits derived from these solutions:
+5 b.
+The Continuity of Care Record, the only current national standard identifying fields for clinical data in an electronic record, and any future standards gaining similar acceptance should be used as the standard for determining what kind of information is routinely exchanged with regard to mental health, substance abuse and other diseases such as HIV/AIDS.

+B. Describe success measurements or other benefits to be derived from these solutions